 Under Delaware law, any director or the entire board of directors of a corporation that does not have a classified board of directors or cumulative voting may be removed with or without cause with the approval of a majority of the outstanding shares entitled to vote at an election of directors.
 Unless the certificate of incorporation otherwise provides, in the case of a Delaware corporation whose board is classified, however, shareholders may effect such removal only for cause.
 In addition, as in California, if a Delaware corporation has cumulative voting, and if less than the entire board is to be removed, a director may not be removed without cause by a majority of the outstanding shares if the votes cast against such removal would be sufficient to elect the director under cumulative voting rules.
-Delaware law also permits a Delaware corporation to include in its certificate of incorporation a supermajority voting requirement in connection with the removal of directors.
-The Delaware Certificate and Delaware Bylaws provide for a classified board of directors but not for cumulative voting, and provide that directors can be removed only for cause and only upon the vote of a majority of the outstanding shares entitled to vote, subject to the rights of the holders of any outstanding preferred stock.
+The Delaware Certificate and Delaware Bylaws provide for a classified board of directors but not for cumulative voting.
+In addition, Delaware law also permits a Delaware corporation to include in its certificate of incorporation a supermajority voting requirement in connection with the removal of directors.
+The Delaware Certificate and Delaware Bylaws provide that any or all of the directors of Farmer Bros.
+Delaware may be removed by shareholders only for cause and with the approval of eighty percent (80%) of all of the outstanding shares entitled to vote at an election of directors.